 - Who should do this?
 People with traditional 401k plans at their jobs should look into the mega backdoor Roth.
 But for you to be able to, your company 401k plan must allow after-tax contributions, and Roth conversions on those contributions.
 Not every company plan offers this.

 Roth retirement accounts like a Roth IRA and Roth 401k are extremely tax-advantaged.
-You get tax-free compounding and you don’t have to pay any taxes when you withdraw from your nest egg in retirement (no matter how crazy your gains).
+You get tax-free compounding and you don’t have to pay any taxes when you withdraw from your nest egg in retirement (no matter how large your gains).
 There are people who’ve turned a few thousand dollars into millions inside Roth accounts.
-And they didn’t have to pay the IRS a dime of it.
+And they didn’t have to pay the IRS a dime of their profits.

 Because it’s so tax-advantaged, the IRS doesn’t just let you put away an unlimited amount into a Roth retirement plan.
 They set strict contribution limits each year.